 Study Abroad for Engineering Students

 The College of Engineering offers a number of study abroad opportunities for engineering undergraduates.
-Engineering students can study abroad in the second semester of the sophomore year and in the junior year.
+Students can study in both the second semester of the sophomore year and in the junior year.

 Approximately 20 percent of College of Engineering students study in one of these programs each year.
-For more information, please contact the Study Abroad Office.
+For more information, please contact the Study Abroad office.